Living or moving to Spain Official Guidance

 - paying income tax in Spain

-- paying tax in Spain from the Spanish Tax Authority.
+- paying tax in Spain from the Spanish Tax Authority

-- EU guidance on tax and customs, including online shopping from the UK
+- EU factsheet on buying goods online from UK websites

 Declaring your assets